2019 Medicare Prices and Out-of-Pocket Costs

 Medicare Supplement plans, or Medigap

-The 10 standardized Medicare Supplement plan types offered in most of the 50 states can cover some of the out-of-pocket expenses you can incur if you have Original Medicare, Part A and Part B. (Forty-seven states offer the 10 Medigap plan types, named by letter, such as Plan F. The Medigap plans for Massachusetts, Minnesota, and Wisconsin residents vary a bit from those offered in the other states.)
+The ten standardized Medicare Supplement plan types offered in most of the 50 states can cover some of the out-of-pocket expenses you can incur if you have Original Medicare.
+The plans are named by letter, such as Plan A or N. The Medigap plans for Massachusetts, Minnesota, and Wisconsin residents vary a bit from those offered in the other states.

 Beyond that, Medicare Supplement policies are priced on a few different models: